Greenwood Park Mall shooting

 On July 17, 2022, a mass shooting occurred at the Greenwood Park Mall in Greenwood, Indiana, United States.
-The shooting occurred at 5:56 p.m.
+The shooting began at 5:56 p.m.
 EDT (UTC−04:00) and lasted less than one minute.
-Three people were killed and two others were injured in the shooting before the perpetrator, 20-year-old Jonathan Sapirman, was fatally shot by 22-year-old Elisjsha Dicken, a legally armed civilian bystander.
+Three people were killed and two others were injured in the shooting before the perpetrator was fatally shot by 22-year-old Elisjsha Dicken, a legally-armed civilian bystander.

 Shooting

-Around 4:55 p.m. on July 17, 2022, the perpetrator of the attack, Jonathan Sapirman, a local citizen from Greenwood, walked a mile from his apartment to the mall, carrying a SIG Sauer M400 semi-automatic rifle, a Smith & Wesson M&P15 AR-15 style semi-automatic rifle, a Glock 33 pistol, and over 100 rounds of ammunition.
-He went into a restroom near the mall's food court, and did not come out until an hour and two minutes later, at which point he started shooting.
+Around 4:55 p.m. on July 17, 2022, Jonathan Douglas Sapirman, a 20-year-old resident of Greenwood, walked a mile from his apartment to the mall, carrying a SIG Sauer M400 semi-automatic rifle, a Smith & Wesson M&P15 AR-15 style semi-automatic rifle, a Glock 33 pistol, and over 100 rounds of ammunition.
+He went into a restroom near the mall's food court and did not come out until an hour and two minutes later, at which point he started shooting.

 At 5:56:48 p.m. on July 17, 2022, the perpetrator began firing into the food court area of the mall.
 He first shot and killed Indianapolis native Victor Gomez, who was standing near the restroom entrance.
 He then turned and fired at a nearby table, fatally shooting Pedro and Rosa Pineda, a married couple from Indianapolis.
-Sapirman then continued to fire at mall patrons, injuring a 22-year-old woman and a 12-year-old girl.
+He then continued to fire at mall patrons, wounding a 22-year-old woman and a 12-year-old girl.

 Fifteen seconds after the shooting began, Elisjsha Dicken, a legally-armed 22-year-old man from Seymour, engaged the shooter in a gunfight.
 Dicken, a civilian bystander, was shopping with his girlfriend when the perpetrator opened fire.
-From a distance of forty yards, Dicken fired ten rounds from a Glock handgun, hitting the shooter eight times.
-The shooter fired once, and attempted to retreat into the restroom, but instead fell to the ground and died soon afterwards.
+From a distance of forty yards, Dicken fired ten rounds from a Glock 19 handgun, hitting the shooter eight times.
+The shooter fired once, and attempted to retreat into a restroom, but instead fell to the ground and died soon afterwards.

+The assailant discharged his rifle 24 times during the shooting.

-Afterwards, Dicken approached security guards at the mall, informed them that he had neutralized the shooter, and waited for police to arrive.
+Afterward, Dicken approached security guards at the mall, informed them that he had neutralized the shooter, and waited for police to arrive.